MostafaSwaisy/github_mcp_server/README.md

 }
 ```

-## Docker Support

-The server includes Docker support with:
-- Multi-stage builds
-- Volume support for logs
-- Environment variable configuration
-- Health checks
-- Automatic restart capability

-## Contributing
+## 🤝 Contributing

+We love contributions!
+Here's how you can help:

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create your feature branch
+2. 🌿 Create your feature branch
-3. Commit your changes
+3. 💻 Make your changes
-4. Push to the branch
+4. 🚀 Push to your branch
-5. Create a Pull Request
+5. 📬 Open a Pull Request

-## License
+## 📝 License

-MIT License
+This project is licensed under the MIT License - making it perfect for both personal and commercial use.

+## 🌟 Support

+Love this project?
+Give it a star ⭐️ on GitHub!

+---
+Made with ❤️ for the Cursor IDE community